notslang/jade-book/readme.md

 ##The Source

 As I mentioned above, the whole book is written in Markdown, and (of course) a little Jade to hold it together.
 Each chapter has a file in `/views` (`_ch1.md` to `_ch9.md`).
-You can read these directly on Github at http://hhsnopek.github.io/jade-book/.
+You can read these directly on GitHub at http://hhsnopek.github.io/jade-book/.
 Or, if you want to modify the book, you can use [roots](http://roots.cx) to compile it:

 ```bash
 npm install roots -g